 I like to think I’d make it if I had to learn how to survive.
 The human race is pretty darn resilient, and I’m a pretty resourceful sumb*tch.
 But if I’m honest with myself in those afore-mentioned urges, I’m not talking about trading in one set of responsibilities for another, I’m talking about escapism.

-Can You Run, Honestly?
+Can You Run from Rules, Honestly?

 If it ain’t just simple naivety, it’s some kinda cultural appropriation—as if folks in poorer parts of the world live “simply” because it’s fun and they have a choice, and choose to live daily under threat of “natural” death.